th-m/thoms-life-monitor/README.md

 ```
 /logs
 ```
-get a list of all friends.
+get a list of all log entrys.

 ```
 /logs/:id